aniladanir/ckad/README.md

 - **Memory and CPU units:**</br>-For memory units, Mi stands for Mebibyte.
 This is a binary unit, where 1Mi = 1024 KiB = 1024 * 1024 bytes.
 (Megabyte is 1000 * 1000 bytes).There is also Gibibyte(Gi) and Kibibyte(Ki).</br>
 -For cpu unit, m stands for millicores.
 1000m is equivalent to 1 CPU core.
 So, 250m means 0.25 (one-quarter) of a CPU core, and 500m means 0.5 (half) of a CPU core.

+### Security

+- **Assigning user/group IDs**
+    - 0 : Is the root user/group id.
+    - 1-999 : This range is reserved for system services and background processes (daemons).
+    - 1000+ : This is the standard range for regular, human login accounts.
+When you install a Linux desktop, the first user you create is almost always assigned UID 1000 and GID 1000.

+- **SetUID Bit**</br>
+The setuid bit (short for "Set User ID") is a special type of permission bit that can be set on executable files in Unix-like operating systems (like Linux).
+*Normally, when a user executes a program, the resulting process runs with the effective user ID (EUID) of the user who executed the program.</br>
+*However, when an executable file has the setuid bit enabled, and a user executes that file:
+<ins>The resulting process will run with the effective user ID (EUID) of the file's owner, instead of the user who
+executed it.</ins>
+- **Privilege Escalation Real World Example (Linux Security):**</br>

+    ```
+    The passwd command in Linux

+    First, let's understand why this mechanism exists for legitimate reasons.
+Think about how you change your password on
+    a Linux system.

+    1. The Problem: Your user information, including your encrypted password, is stored in the /etc/shadow file.
+For
+        security, this file is highly protected and can only be read and written to by the `root` user.
+    2. The Question: So, how can you, a normal user (let's say your user is developer), change your own password if you
+        don't have permission to write to /etc/shadow?
+    3. The Solution (`setuid`): The passwd command (located at /usr/bin/passwd) is the solution.
+This program file is
+        owned by root, and it has a special setuid permission bit set on it.

+    When you, the developer user, run the passwd command:
+    * The passwd program starts as a child process of your shell.
+    * Because the setuid bit is active on the file, the kernel does something special: it runs this new process not as
+        you (developer), but as the owner of the file, which is root.
+    * Now this passwd process, running as root, has the necessary privileges to modify the /etc/shadow file.
+    * The program is carefully written to only change the password for the original user (developer) and then exit.

+    This is a classic case of privilege escalation: your shell process, running as developer, spawned a child process that
+    is running as root.

+- **If an image runs as root and *runAsNonRoot* is set to 'true', pod creation will fail due to conflict.
+To prevent this, user id must be specified using *runAsUser* security context field (e.g. 'runAsUser: 1001').**

+-  **If readOnlyRootFilesystem is set to true, then no one has write access to the container's root filesystem, not even
+the runAsUser and not even the root user (UID 0).**